 The 2020 LDC U.S. Latino GDP Report1 provides a factual view of the large and rapidly growing economic contribution of Latinos living in the United States.
 In that report, we estimate the U.S. Latino GDP based on a detailed, bottom-up construction which leverages publicly available data from major U.S. agencies.
-The most recent year for which the core building block is available is 2018.
+At the time of publication, the most recent year for which the core building block was available was 2018.
 Thus, the report provides a snapshot of the total economic contribution of U.S. Latinos in that year2.